 Things you can do to help climate change

-Our growing human population coupled with business-as-usual practices is the root cause of climate change.
+Personal action does make a difference.
+Making some changes in how you live will reduce the amount of pollution generated, help the health of the planet and yourself.
 Below are some great options we recommend implementing in efforts to become carbon neutral, or even better, carbon negative.

 1. Shift your eating habits

-No, we are not talking about you vegans, thanks for eating a carbon friendly diet.
-For the other 98% of us simply looking at our meals for the week and making some choices to swap out the meat and dairy for vegetarian alternatives will have a big impact if enough people get on board.
+A plant-based diet is not only the best for your water and carbon footprint, but it has also been shows to have positive health benefits as well.
+Simply looking at our meals for the week and making some choices to swap out the meat and dairy for vegetarian alternatives will have a big impact if enough people get on board.
 And they are, the rise of meat alternatives is booming.
 So, let’s keep this going as 66% of all crop calories goes just to cows.
 Eating low on the food chain (vegetables, fruits, whole grains and beans) is great for the planet and your health.

 2. Go electric